The Falling Dream: Loss of Control or Leap of Faith?

 The Body vs. The Mind: What Just Happened?

 Falling sensation while sleeping.
-Occurs just as you drift off.
-It’s a physiological muscle spasm (myoclonus) as the brain misinterprets muscle relaxation for falling.
+A physiological muscle spasm occurring as you drift off.
 No deep meaning.

 Dreaming of falling from a height.
-Occurs during deep REM sleep.
-Has a narrative, context, and intense emotion.
+Occurs during deep REM.
 This is the symbolic message we need to decode.

 The Core Meaning: Groundlessness

 Psychologically, falling represents insecurity.
-We use phrases like “standing on solid ground” to represent stability.
-When you dream of falling, your subconscious is telling you that your foundation—be it your career, relationship, or self-esteem—is unstable.
+Your subconscious is telling you that your foundation—be it your career, relationship, or self-esteem—is unstable.

 It is the ultimate symbol of loss of control.
 You are at the mercy of gravity, unable to steer your course.